Magic: The Gathering video games: Magic: The Gathering (Sega)

 Magic: The Gathering is a Dreamcast game published and released by Sega in June 2001, though in Japan only.
 It takes place in the town of Magic Heart, the surrounding areas of Murg, Camat Island, Lydar Forest, Yeluk, Tornell, and The Balance Tower.
 It includes cards from 6th edition, Alliances, and Tempest.
 The game included 10 cards unique to it, generally utilizing random mechanics that would be difficult to implement in real-life card play.

 Magic: The Gathering Interactive Encyclopedia

 The Magic: The Gathering Interactive Encyclopedia is an application and database of cards released by Wizards of the Coast.
 At its time of release, it contained up to the Mercadian Masques expansion; its database was updatable over the Internet, and continued to be updated by Wizards until the release of Judgment and Magic Online, which Wizards considered as superseding the Interactive Encyclopedia.

-The Encyclopedia included a strategy information section and deck builder with pricing.
+The encyclopedia includes a strategy information section and deck builder with pricing.
 It also included a free online play mode, albeit one lacking rules enforcement.